-At Newcastle we accept Highers qualifications – and you can find out more in the entrance requirements of the course profile you’re interested in.
+At Newcastle we accept Highers qualifications – and you can find out more in the entrance requirements of the degree profile you’re interested in.

 Student number caps

 Scottish universities are bound by strict recruitment controls, commonly known as ‘student number caps’.
 This means they can only accept a certain number of Scottish students to their degree programmes, which has the knock-on effect of increasing competition for places.

 If you’re applying for a popular degree programme at a Scottish university where demand for places is high, you could run a greater risk of being rejected.

 Student number caps were lifted on English universities in 2015.

-The Department for Education has carried out a consultation process on the reintroduction of student caps in England, but this is being fiercely resisted, meaning that universities can still expand their available degree places and welcome more students.
+The Department for Education has carried out a consultation process on the reintroduction of student caps in England, but this is being fiercely resisted, meaning that universities can still expand their available degree places and welcome more Scottish students studying in England.

 As a Scottish undergraduate student attending a Scottish university, you won’t have to pay tuition fees – they’re covered by the Student Awards Agency Scotland (SAAS).
-For 2023/24 the fees are £1,820 a year.
+For 2024 entry the fees are £1,820 a year.

-If you study in England, you will have to pay the standard undergraduate tuition fee set by your English university – for 2023/2024 the fees are £9,250 a year.
+Scottish students studying in England will have to pay the standard undergraduate tuition fee set by your English university – for 2024 entry the fees are £9,250 a year.